INFORMATION REQUIRED IN PROXY STATEMENT

 DISCOVERY PARTNERS INTERNATIONAL, INC.

-You are cordially invited to attend the annual meeting of the stockholders of Discovery Partners International, Inc. to be held on Wednesday, May 15, 2002 at 12:00 noon at the Hyatt Regency La Jolla located at 3777 La Jolla Village Drive, San Diego, California.
+You are cordially invited to attend the annual meeting of the stockholders of Discovery Partners International, Inc. to be held on Thursday, May 17, 2001 at 12:00 p.m. at the Hyatt Regency La Jolla located at 3777 La Jolla Village Drive, San Diego, California.

 Details of the business to be conducted at the annual meeting are given in the attached notice of annual meeting and proxy statement.

-If you do not plan to attend the annual meeting, please sign, date and return the enclosed proxy promptly in the accompanying reply envelope.
+If you do not plan to attend the annual meeting, please sign, date and return the enclosed proxy promptly in the accompanying reply envelope, or vote by telephone or by using the Internet in accordance with the instructions on the enclosed proxy.
 If you decide to attend the annual meeting and wish to change your proxy vote, you may do so automatically by voting in person at the annual meeting.

 We look forward to seeing you at the annual meeting.